Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 In this review, we focus particularly on moment methods, as they have been used in the majority of the most advanced radiation hydrodynamics simulations of mergers to-date.
 Most general relativistic simulations using leakage schemes use methods that are at best order-of-magnitude accurate, while very few simulations have been performed with the recently developed Monte-Carlo algorithms.
 Accordingly, moment schemes remain at the moment our best source of information about the role of neutrinos in neutron star mergers.

-We note that while most simulations consider $3$ species of neutrinos and $3$ species of antineutrinos, it is fairly common for simulations to assume that the distribution function of all heavy-lepton neutrinos $\nu_\mu,\nu_\tau,\bar\nu_\mu, \bar\nu_\tau$ are identical, and thus to replace the evolution of those $4$ species by the evolution of a single species $\nu_x$ that represent them all.
+We note that while most simulations consider $3$ species of neutrinos and $3$ species of antineutrinos, it is fairly common for simulations to assume that the distribution function of all heavy-lepton neutrinos $\nu_\mu,\nu_\tau,\bar\nu_\mu, \bar\nu_\tau$ are identical, and thus to replace the evolution of those $4$ species by the evolution of a single species $\nu_x$ that represent them all; we will use the notation $\nu_x$ to represent all heavy-lepton neutrinos here as well.